 Washington, D.C.
 Medical Malpractice Law Firm Helps You When You Are Injured By A Medical Mistake

-Schochor and Staton, P.A. has a successful track record of aggressively pursuing compensation on behalf of clients and their families injured by medical malpractice and negligence.
+Schochor, Staton, Goldberg, and Cardea, P.A. has a successful track record of aggressively pursuing compensation on behalf of clients and their families injured by medical malpractice and negligence.
 If you are injured by a healthcare provider, call us at 410-234-1000 to set up a free consultation to discuss your injury case.